kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 `getArticleInfo.onreadystatechange` now runs the function immediately instead of going out and looking for it in our code, which makes the code run  slightly faster.
 <a name="logical-and-error"></a>
 <h4 class="h4-guide">Using "&&" generates an error</h4>
-Developers like to use the [logical AND operator (&&)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29 "Read about the logical AND operator on MDN") to simultaneously check the value of both `readyState` and `status` (<a href="/samples/ajax-tutorial-samples/sample07/" target="blank">view the example</a>):
+Developers like to use the [logical "AND" operator (&&)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29 "Read about the logical "AND" operator on MDN") to simultaneously check the value of both `readyState` and `status` (<a href="/samples/ajax-tutorial-samples/sample07/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample07/scripts.js
 // Update the getArticleInfo.onreadystatechange callback function only ...
 getArticleInfo.onreadystatechange = function() {
   var text = document.getElementById("textTarget");
-  if (getArticleInfo.readyState) === 4 && (getArticleInfo.status === 200) {
+  if ((getArticleInfo.readyState === 4) && (getArticleInfo.status === 200)) {
       text.innerHTML = getArticleInfo.responseText;
   } else {
     console.log("There was a problem with the request.");
   }
 };
 {% endprism %}
-While the code lets `XMLHttpRequest` request and display data without error, the console message will return anyway.
-This is because, it's doing very limited checks.
+`XMLHttpRequest` will request and display data without error but the console message, however we write it, will return anyway.
+This is because it's doing very limited checks.

-The code using logical AND will only load the content onto the page if `getArticleInfo.readyState` equals `4` at the same time that `getArticleInfo.status` equals `200`.
-But if `getArticleInfo.readyState` equals `3` (meaning that data is still loading), it won't place content on the page.
+The code using logical "AND" will only load the content onto the page if `getArticleInfo.readyState` equals `4` at the same time that `getArticleInfo.status` equals `200`.
+If `getArticleInfo.readyState` equals `3` (meaning that data is still loading), it won't place content on the page.

-But since `getArticleInfo.readyState` equals `3`, it doesn't meet the conditions set by the logical AND.
+But since `getArticleInfo.readyState` equals `3`, it doesn't meet the conditions set by the logical "AND" to load in data.
 So it will return the console error message anyway even though the data's loading...that's (probably) not what you want.

 Most developers simply don't add a console statement but your web application may require them.
 You'll probably want to write a few more `if/else` checks in those case, but doing that is out of the scope of this guide.